rbubley/openwrt-dsl-statistics/README.md

 I don't know how to apply this change without rebooting, so just do that.

 ### Filling the rrd database ###
-The script `dsl_stats.sh`, which is called by the module `collect-mod-exec`, decodes the json format of the data using the library `/usr/share/libubox/jshn.sh`.
+The script `dsl_stats.sh`, which is called by the module `collectd-mod-exec`, decodes the json format of the data using the library `/usr/share/libubox/jshn.sh`.

 You can save the script wherever you want, but better not in folders that do not survive a reboot.
 I mounted a usb-stick to also keep my statistics data there.
 That is also my place for the script.